-In this paper, I want to suggest that it is time to move beyond these metaphors.
-We are in the position, I think, to understand the mind for what it is: the result of the dynamics of a complex, physical, information processing system, namely the brain.
-Clearly, in some ways this is a rather boring thesis to defend.
-It is just a statement of plain old "monistic materialism" or "token identity theory", call it what you will.
+what you will.
 It is, in essence, just the uncontroversial view that, so far as we know, you do not have a mind without a brain.
 But, I further want to argue that the best way to understand this physical system is by using a different set of conceptual tools than those employed by symbolicists, connectionists, and dynamicists individually.
 That is, the right toolbox will consist in an extended subset of the tools suggested by these various metaphors.

 The reason we need to move beyond metaphors is because, in science, analogical thinking can sometimes constrain available hypotheses.
 This is not to deny that analogies are incredibly useful tools at many points during the development of a scientific theory.
 It is only to say that, sometimes, analogies only go so far.
 Take, for instance, the development of the current theory of the nature of light.
 In the nineteenth century, light was understood in terms of two metaphors: light as a wave, and light as a particle.
 Thomas Young was the best known proponent of the first view, and Isaac Newton was the best known proponent of the second.
 Each used their favored analogy to suggest new experiments, and develop new predictions.6 Thus, these analogies played a role similar to that played by the analogies discussed above in contemporary cognitive science.
-However, as we know in the case of light, both analogies are false.
-Hence the famed
+As we know in the case of light, however, both analogies are false.
+Hence the famed "wave-particle duality" of light: sometimes it behaves like a particle; and sometimes it behaves like a wave.
+Neither analogy by itself captures all the phenomena displayed by light, but both are extremely useful in characterizing some of those phenomena.
+So, understanding what light is required moving beyond the metaphors.